-Supporters of ag-gag laws, for their part, argue that Americans are so far removed from farm life—only about two percent of the population works in agriculture—that standard industry practices could be perceived as cruelty.
+Supporters of ag-gag laws, for their part, argue that Americans are so far removed from farm life—only about 2 percent of the population works in agriculture—that standard industry practices could be perceived as cruelty.

 Speaking at the Animal Agriculture Alliance’s Stakeholder Summit in early May, Joe Miller, a lawyer for Rose Acre Farms, told the audience, “The majority of the videos I’ve seen don’t depict any abuse at all.
 They may depict things those groups don’t like, but they aren’t animal abuse by any definition.”

-Miller’s talk, “Farm Protection Legislation: How it Promotes Animal Care,” was just one part of a larger, two-day discussion centered on protecting agribusiness for “the opposition,” as Miller refers to animal rights groups and other critics.
+Miller’s talk, “Farm Protection Legislation: How It Promotes Animal Care,” was just one part of a larger two-day discussion centered on protecting agribusiness for “the opposition,” as Miller refers to animal rights groups and other critics.
 “Activists at the Door: Protecting Animals, Farms, Food & Consumer Confidence” was the overarching theme of the annual event.
 Fittingly, journalists critical of ag-gag laws raised a small outcry when they were denied registration for the event; the following week, video footage of the entire summit was posted online.

-Walking through the key talking points of “the opposition,” Miller defended the industry from critics on all counts—agribusiness is hiding something; people have a right to know where their food comes from; animal abuse is leading to food safety concerns; etc.
+Walking through the key talking points of “the opposition,” Miller defended the industry from critics on all counts: Agribusiness is hiding something; people have a right to know where their food comes from; animal abuse is leading to food safety concerns; etc.

 Miller presents the mandatory reporting clause included in many of the ag-gag laws, requiring that documentation of animal abuse be handed over to authorities within a period of 24 or 48 hours, in a positive light, saying they “require you to report the abuse.”